damahindra/WideWorldImporters_DataWarehouse/Diagram/README.md

 # Diagrams

-The design of the Data Warehouse was drawn in an information package and star schema : with respective attributes.
+The design of the Data Warehouse was drawn in an information package and star schema with respective attributes :

-(+) Dimensions
+> Dimensions

   (-) Date Dimension : represent customer purchase dates